Future Students: Vocational Nursing

 Vocational Nursing Financial Aid Options:

-Vocational nursing students are eligible to use payment plans and other programs to make payments.
+Vocational nursing students are also eligible to use payment plans programs.

 Vocational nursing students starting their program in 2014-2015 school year can expect the following costs (books are estimated):